FedericoBruzzone/your-optimizing-compiler-is-not-smart-enough/presentation.typ

   The papers are a little bit old-fashioned, and the key aspect of deriving the incremental program in presence of multiple recursions is *opaque*.

-  I wrote an email to Y.A.
-Liu asking for clarification last week, but I haven't received a reply yet ... 🥲
+  Last week I wrote an email to Liu asking for clarification, and two days ago I received a kind reply directing me to @Liu24 (2024)---which confirms my understanding of the situation.

-  _Despite her work, we are trying to understand whether it is really possible to make the transformation automatically in a "general" setting._
+  _Despite her work, we are trying to understand whether it is really possible to rely exclusively on static analysis steps to automatically perform the transformation in a “general” context._
 ]]

+#focus-slide[
+  = Thank You!
+]

 // #hidden-bibliography(
 #text(small-size)[
   #bibliography("local.bib")
 ]
 // )

+#simple-slide[
+  #toolbox.side-by-side(columns: (2fr, 1fr))[
+    #align(horizon + center)[
+      === Compilers as Musical Compositions

+      #v(1em)

+      Compilers are frequently perceived as intricate musical compositions---like the unfinished _J.
+S. Bach’s Art of Fugue_---where mathematical precision and logical interplay guide each part.

+      Every module enters in perfect timing, weaving together a structure that only the keenest ears can fully grasp.
+    ]
+  ][
+    #figure(
+      image("images/opt-comp.png", width: 98%),
+      numbering: none,
+      caption: [#text(tiny-size)[Bacon _et al._, CSUR 1994 @Bacon94]],
+    )
+  ]
+]